Last updated on October 23, 2025

 Lion Sash | Illustration by Yongjae Choi

 New mechanics have a difficult tightrope to walk when they first come out.
-They dominate their respective formats and are unfun if they’re too powerful, but if they’re too weak they just don’t see any play.
-Reconfigure walks that line very well, giving us several playable and even multiformat staples while not being overpowered.
+They dominate their respective formats and are unfun if they’re too powerful, but if they’re too weak they barely see play in Limited.
+Reconfigure walks that line very well, gives us several playable and multiformat staples and is not overpowered.
 The first few times you see reconfigure can be a little daunting, but the mechanic plays out very intuitively once you’ve played with it a few times.

-I’d be happy to see more reconfigure cards in the future.
-I think they may have trended a bit conservatively on power level for this first outing, but even cards like Lion Sash and The Reality Chip have managed to find homes.
+I want to see more reconfigure cards in future releases.
+I think they may have trended a bit conservatively on power level for this first outing, but cards like Lion Sash and The Reality Chip have managed to find homes.

-Let me know in the comments down below what your favorite reconfigure card is and what you want to see for future reconfigure cards.
-And be sure to check give us a shout over on Twitter if you have more to say.
+Let me know in the comments what your favorite reconfigure card is and what you want to see for future reconfigure cards.
+And be sure to give us a shout over on Twitter if you have more to say.

 Follow Draftsim for awesome articles and set updates: